nlenno1/nick-lennon-drummer-ms1/README.md

 - Basic CV Download - A stripped down CV PDF download to allow recruiters to retain a copy of it for future reference
 ### lessons.html
 - Lesson Video Advert - A short advert for the clients tutoring service.
 The video plays but muted to draw the user in but all the important information is displayed on the screen in text.
-- Lessons Overview - A revision of the main points from the video with clear icons to enable faster understanding
+- Lessons Overview - A revision of the main points from the video with clear icons to enable faster understanding with the contact email link to facilitate quick messaging if the user wants to get in touch.
-- Testimonials - Short statements from current pupils to persuade users to sign up for a lesson
+- Testimonials - Short statements from current pupils or pupil's parents to persuade users to sign up for a lesson
 - Example lesson - A short video lesson to act as an example of the clients services with a brief introduction and a download link to supporting documentation

 ## Features Left to Implement